Financial Aid & Scholarships

 Free application for Federal Student Aid (FAFSA)

 The FAFSA is the starting point for receiving federal student aid.
 The FAFSA is FREE, so you should never be charged to complete the application.
 Most colleges require a completed FAFSA to develop financial aid packages and to offer scholarships.
 It is recommended that students begin filling out the FAFSA in early October of their senior year.
-For instructions on how to complete your FAFSA, review the Financial Aid Checklist that you recieved during your senior meeting.
+For instructions on how to complete your FAFSA, review the Financial Aid Checklist that you received during your senior meeting.
+This video tutorial is another resource that explains the process of completing the application.

 New York State Aid